Flinsch/flangee77/README.md

 Before we go further, let's get something straight: this isn't a game engine.
 If an engine is like a full-course meal (prepared, plated, and ready to serve), this framework is more like a set of some ingredients and a recipe book (a recipe book that is missing a few pages).
 An engine offers everything you need, often at the cost of flexibility, as you're bound by its design and philosophy.
-For most developers, that's perfectly fine: engines are powerful, polished, and cater to almost any need you'll ever have, at least indirectly via possible workarounds, if not directly.
+For most developers, that's perfectly fine: engines are powerful, mature, and cover almost any need you'll ever have, at least indirectly via possible workarounds, if not directly.

 A framework, on the other hand, offers more freedom, but also requires more responsibility.
 It's a structured set of tools that you can use, but you'll still need to roll up your sleeves and cook up your own solutions.